rob-blackbourn/JetBlack.Http/Examples/UsingCorsMiddleware/FrontEnd/README.md

-# Example Using Fluent Config
+# Example Using CORS Middleware - Front End

-This example demonstrates how to configure the server using fluent configuration.
+The front end server provides a web page which makes requests to the back end REST service.